rust-lang/rfcs/text/0000-scope-drop.md

 ## Compiler support

-When the compiler cannot determine that a non-`ScopeDrop` value is completely consumed before the end of its scope, produce an error.
+When the compiler cannot determine that a non-`ScopeDrop` value is consumed before the end of its scope, produce an error.

 ## Minimal Standard Library Tweaks